A wiki is currently being worked on. You can check it out here (fandom). There is not much on it.

 Added the Scorpion:

 Attacks with claws, and tail (which applies poison), has medium-fast speed, health and damage, and low armor.
 It is affected by Bane of Arthropods.
+The tail attack can be dodged, as the animation starts a quarter of a second before it hits.
 It spawns commonly in desert and forest biomes, and less commonly in slightly colder biomes. it does not spawn in cold biomes.
 It will drop a scorpion stinger on death (potentially other items as well), which will be used to craft poison arrows, enabling the player to get arrows that inflict poison before fighting the ender dragon.

 This mob is unfinished, I still need to add drops.